tsgates/arch-wiki-markdown/wiki/Webcam_Setup.md

-If you want to configure brightness, color and other webcam parameters (e.g. in the case when out-of-the-box colors are too bluish/reddish/greenish) you may use GTK+ UVC Viewer (guvcview), available in the Official Repositories as package guvcview.
+If you want to configure brightness, color and other webcam parameters (e.g. in the case when out-of-the-box colors are too bluish/reddish/greenish) you may use GTK+ UVC Viewer (guvcview), available in the Official repositories as package guvcview.
 Just install it and launch, and it will present you a list of configurable settings.
 Changing these settings will affect all applications (e.g. Skype).